Intra ID service principals: Audit expiring secrets and certificates

 Deployment

-Let’s get the it deployed.
-By now you should have downloaded the files from github, and dependent on your preferred editor it should look something like this.
+Let’s get it deployed.
+By now you should have downloaded the files from github, and depending on your preferred editor, it should look something like this.
 The only file that you need to open is the variables.tf.

 Ensure that you have populated the fields that are in the “Requires customisation” above and press save.